facebook/react-native-website/docs/platform-specific-code.md

 });
 ```

-This will result in a container having `flex: 1` on both platforms, a red background color on iOS, and a blue background color on Android.
+This will result in a container having `flex: 1` on both platforms, a red background color on iOS, a green background color on Android, and a blue background on other platforms.

 Since it accepts `any` value, you can also use it to return platform specific component, like below: